Mohamed Nureldin Abdallah: Photojournalism

 Abdallah's photojournalism often focuses on political turmoil in Sudan and neighbouring countries.
 His photographic reporting has documented, how ordinary people are suffering from wars and natural catastrophes.
 During the Sudanese Revolution, he was one of the few photographers working on the ground, after the military government expelled all foreign journalists.
 His more than 20 years of photojournalist for Reuters, Agence France-Presse, Oxford Analytica, among many news outlets, captured a nation in transition from civil war to the struggle for democracy.
-Abdallah's work has been used by numerous major international news outlets, and his images have been included in different books to illustrate elements of culture, society, religion, politics, and ethnography in Sudan.
+Abdallah's work has been used by numerous major international news outlets, and his images have been included in different articles and books to illustrate elements of culture, society, religion, politics, economy and ethnography in Sudan.

 Visual art

 Abdallah is also known for his creative fine-art photography.
 In 1995, he won the first international prize for digital photography from the Pacific Asian Cultural Centre at the 15th UNESCO meeting in Tokyo.
 In addition, his artistic creation “Dialog” won 1st place at the 5th Tarifa Film Festival from the Andalusia Photography Center, Spain, in 2008.
 He described this series of black-and-white photographs as follows: "The man of the age who became trapped in many cages: the cages of jobs, delusion, robbery, alienation, locked in his thoughts and others, and locked into the world of infinity."